Javanese language: Central Javanese

-Central Javanese (Jawa Tengahan) is founded on the speech of Surakarta (Note: For example Pigeaud's dictionary in 1939 is almost exclusively based on Surakarta speech (1939:viii–xiii).) and to a lesser extent of Yogyakarta.
+Central Javanese (Jawi Tengahan) is founded on the speech of Surakarta (Note: For example Pigeaud's dictionary in 1939 is almost exclusively based on Surakarta speech (1939:viii–xiii).) and to a lesser extent of Yogyakarta.
 It is considered the most "refined" of the regional variants, and serves as a model for the standard language.
 This variant is used throughout eastern part of Central Java, the Special Region of Yogyakarta, and the western and southern part of East Java provinces.
 There are many lower-level dialects such as Kedu (influenced by Banyumasan), Muria and Semarangan, as well as Surakarta and Yogyakarta themselves.
 Javanese spoken in the Western and Southern Part of East Java (Madiun, Ponorogo, Ngawi, Magetan, Pacitan, Tulungagung, Trenggalek and most parts of Kediri, Nganjuk and Blitar) bears a strong influence of Surakarta Javanese.

 This variant is also used by Mataraman descendant's outside the Mataraman cultural area, like small part of western region of Jombang Regency, small part of western region of Malang Regency, almost of southern part of Banyuwangi Regency (pesanggaran until tegaldlimo district) and south and southeastern part of Jember Regency (Wuluhan until Tempurejo district).
 The variation of Central Javanese are said to be so plentiful that almost every administrative region (or kabupatèn) has its own local slang.

-There some influences of other dialect, like in the eastern part of Nganjuk (greater Kertosono), north and northeastern part of Kediri (ex kawedanan Papar & ex kawedanan Pare) and the eastern part of Blitar (ex kawedanan Wlingi) there is some influences of the Arekan dialect, even though the basic vocabulary is still predominantly Mataraman and still classified as Mataraman Dialect.
+There some influences of other dialect, like in the eastern part of Nganjuk (Kertosono, Patianrowo, Lengkong, Jatikalen), north and northeastern part of Kediri (Purwoasri, Kunjang, Badas, Kandangan) and the eastern part and southeastern part of Blitar (Gandusari, Wlingi, Kesamben, Doko, Selorejo, Binangun, Wates) there is some influences of the Arekan dialect, even though the basic vocabulary is still predominantly Mataraman and still classified as Mataraman Dialect.